m4hi2/pathao_pay_challenge/README.md

 API documentation is generated with Swagger.
 Those are accessible at [Swagger Documentation](http://127.0.0.1:8000/docs) or [Redocly](http://127.0.0.1:8000/redoc) once the docker containers are running.

+## Some decisions

+- All balance in system is stored as integers
+  - This is done to prevent floating point arithmetic and rounding erros

+## Things to improve

+- For some reason api docekr container starts before db container, even after using depends
+- User.transaction relationship doesn't work, gathering user transactions directly from transaction table
+- For system wallet, the sum is done in python code, should do it using sql sum fucntion
+- Proper logging
+- Exceptions and crash monitoring with service like sentry.io

 ## Chosen Techstack

 - Language: Python